n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Webhook/README.md

 ## Example Usage

-This workflow allows you to receive the weather information of a city using the OpenWeatherMap node.
+This workflow allows you to receive the weather information of a city using the Webhook and the OpenWeatherMap nodes.
 You can also find the [workflow](https://n8n.io/workflows/737) on n8n.io.
 This example usage workflow uses the following nodes.
 - [Webhook]()
 - [OpenWeatherMap](../../nodes/OpenWeatherMap/README.md)
 - [Set](../../core-nodes/Set/README.md)